SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 When we are scanning some input from left to right, we can use the body automaton to keep track of where we are in the input.
 After we have reduced the input to the production head, we can use our head automaton to see if the reduced string is correct.

-We can track where we are in a production by introducing a dot in the production body.
+We can track where we are in a production with a dot in the production body.
 Here are some examples.

 <div>
   $$